hpcleuven/iRODS-User-Training/05_Yoda_Handson_User-Training.md

 **Exercise2**:
 - Go to the tab 'research', and go to your research folder.
-- Add a collection with 'test' + your name as title.
+- Add a collection named 'Medieval corpus' + your name.
-- Upload a file from your pc to the collection you just created.
+- Upload the files of the dataset to this folder.
+You can select all the files at the same time.
-- Try to download this file again.
-You can also try to download the files of your teammates.
+- Try to download a file of your own, and a file of one of your teammates.

 **Exercise3**: